Description

 - details above

-The Amilcar CGSS is one of the brand's most iconic and sought-after models, produced between 1926 and 1929.
+The Amilcar CGSS is one of the most iconic and sought-after models of the French marque, produced between 1926 and 1929.
 Here are its main features and its history:

 History and positioning:

-It was introduced in 1926 and quickly established itself as the favourite of the “gentlemen drivers” in competition, thanks to its shorter wheelbase, a lower and more aerodynamic body, and a more powerful engine.
+It was introduced in 1926 and quickly established itself as the favourite of the ‘gentlemen drivers’ in competition, thanks to its shorter wheelbase, its lower and more aerodynamic bodywork, and its more powerful engine.

-The CGSS is famous for its victory at the 1927 Monte Carlo Rally and for its role in Isadora Duncan's tragic accident in 1927, in which her scarf became caught in the spoked wheels.
+The CGSS is famed for its victory at the Monte Carlo Rally in 1927 and for its role in the tragic accident of Isadora Duncan in 1927, whose scarf became caught in the spoked wheels.

 Technical specifications:

-Design: Sleek line, rib on the point and wings, fuel filler hatch on the right side of the bonnet.
+Design: Slender line, rib on the nose and wings, fuel filler cap on the right side of the hood.

-Braking: Four-wheel brakes, an innovation for the era.
+Braking: Brakes on all four wheels, an innovation for the era.

 Production and rarity:

-The CGSS was produced in small numbers, making it a very rare and sought-after model for collectors.
+The CGSS was produced in small numbers, making it a very rare model and prized by collectors.

 It is often regarded as one of the finest examples of French ingenuity in the realm of cyclecars and lightweight sports cars of the 1920s.